7a6/medium/README.md

-##willow
+##medium

-A modern course management system built on Spring, MongoDB, and Neo4J.
+A modern course management system built on Spring, MongoDB for student data, and Neo4J for course relationships.

 ###Requirements
+MongoDB 2.6 or higher
+Neo4J 2.0 or higher
+Spring Boot 1.2 or higher

-###Building willow
+###Building medium

-willow uses a Maven-based build system.
+medium uses a Maven-based build system.